Lusk1nha/age-calculator-app-main/README.md

 # React + TypeScript + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules

+To view the application working click here: [age-calculator-app-main](https://age-calculator-app-main-iota.vercel.app/)

 Currently, two official plugins are available: